Skip to content

 Our Computing Curriculum is designed to be engaging, ambitious, broad and inclusive.

 Adapted from the ‘National Centre for Computing Education’s Curriculum (Teach Computing) we have created a bespoke St John’s curriculum that fits the classes, vision and resources of our school.
-Computing is taught by specialist teachers as part of a rotation of PPA subjects.
+In KS1 and KS2, Computing is taught by specialist teachers as part of a rotation of PPA subjects.

 In Creating Media, children learn skills such as; photo/video editing, making podcasts, 3D modelling and digital music.